VedanshKesarwani/Image_Classifier_Project_CNN_deepLearning_model/README.md

 🤝 Acknowledgement

 This project was developed as part of the IBM–NASSCOM Virtual Internship under the guidance of Mr. Abhishek Singh.

-Would you like me to generate a polished README.md file (ready to upload into your repo) with this content so you don’t have to copy-paste manually?